rahi-khan/Personal-Site/content/featured/GithubFinderApp/index.md

 showInProjects: true
 ---

-A simple web app to display Github users profile 👾 <br />
-with detailed information about the user and their recently created projects
+A simple web app to display Github users profile 👾 with detailed information about the user and their recently created projects